 With this technological transformation, which benefits both consumers and energy companies, we are moving towards intelligent urban district heating systems.

 Danish school of district heating: a vision of development

 Novi Sad’s district heating system has an extraordinary opportunity to transform into a modern district energy system in a sustainable way.
-For nearly 60 years, the development of this system has been strategic and planned, with the base source of heat energy at trigeneration (now cogeneration) facilities built outside the urban area, on the bank of the River Danube, strategically located peak heat sources (East-West-North-South), a balanced heat consumption capacity, thermal efficiency at 75%, a combined heating and sanitary hot water system, and other visionary solutions.
+For nearly 60 years, the development of this system has been strategic and planned, with the base source of heat energy at trigeneration (now cogeneration) facilities built outside the urban area, on the bank of the River Danube, strategically located peak heat sources (East-West-North-South), a balanced heat consumption capacity, 75% consumers on the district heating system, a combined heating and sanitary hot water system, and other visionary solutions.

 The vision and strategy of the system’s development have been defined and presented at international and domestic expert conferences, where they have met with positive assessments, and can be described as the Danish school of district energy.